WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 ![](/StatusBarTorRunning.png)

-Wasabi's backend is used to facilitate [Chaumian CoinJoin](https://github.com/nopara73/ZeroLink#ii-chaumian-coinjoin) coordination between the mixing participants and to serve Golomb-Rice filters to the clients, similarly to [BIP158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
+Wasabi's backend is used to facilitate [Chaumian CoinJoin](https://github.com/nopara73/ZeroLink#ii-chaumian-coinjoin) coordination between the mixing participants and to serve Golomb-Rice filters to the clients, similarly to [BIP 158](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients).
 More information will be provided about the difference soon.
 Before that, it is worth pointing out that the design choice of building a light wallet was made because such a wallet can attract orders of magnitude more users compared to a wallet on top of a full node, and more users means larger and faster CoinJoins.
 Historically, all light wallets were vulnerable to some kind of network observer due to unprivate utxo fetching.